nidhiswamy/website/public/blogs/description-of-sdlc.md

 title: "The Software Development Life Cycle"
 date: "1st April, 2024"
 readtime: "10"
+description: "A high-level description of the Software Development Life Cycle (SDLC) and its relevance to this website"
 ---

 > A high-level description of the Software Development Life Cycle (SDLC) and its relevance to this website